teiid/teiid-syndesis/README.md

 #### Remote Debugging
 To enable the debugging of "syndesis-dv" instance, go to the OpenShift console where the application is deployed, and in the `syndesis-dv` deployment config's Environment variables add `JAVA_DEBUG` to `true` and then recyle the current pod such that new pod will be generated with new environment property.

 The built images are deployed with java virtual machine debugging enabled, using port 5005.
-This allows for developers to remotely connect to the running vdb-builder using an IDE like [Eclipse](https://www.eclipse.org).
+This allows for developers to remotely connect to the running dv using an IDE like [Eclipse](https://www.eclipse.org).

 The port 5005 is not offered by any of the routes, although a route can be setup if preferred.
 A quick alternative is to [port-forward](https://docs.openshift.com/enterprise/3.0/dev_guide/port_forwarding.html) the port to the localhost using the following command: